Amazing Grace

 October 28, 2021

 Building on a successful career with Santa Rosa Children's Theater, Bridget Palmer started channeling her creative energy into writing.
-She continues leading artist-in-residencies part-time in schools and serves as the E.D. of the non-profit, A Theater For Children.
-However, her sights are set on reaching a larger audience through writing.
+She continues leading artist-in-residencies part-time in schools and serves as the E.D. of the non-profit, A Theater For Children, and CEO & President of We Save the World, a non-profit dedicated to inpiring young eco-heroes to use their fundrasing superpowers to help save Nature.

 Time's of the essence, so I am dedicating myself to writing for film.
 It's the most powerful medium available to tell stories to inspire people to care more and to do more.